GayathriChilukala/-Hackathon_AI/README.md

 The frequency of words in both fake and real news has been compared to gain insights into their distribution.

-## Data Splitting and Vectorization
+## Step 6: Data Splitting and Vectorization

 ### Data Splitting